JULIERAJ/KIDS-FIRST-v2/frontend/PR_template_frontend.md

 Any additional information relevant to the PR, such as context, reasons for changes, or anything you want to draw attention to, like the scope of the ticket.

 ## Test Steps
-Instructions on how to test the changes:
-1. Step-by-step instructions on how to test the new features or fixes.
+- Step-by-step instructions on how to test the new features or fixes.
-2. Include any specific commands or setups needed.
+- Include any specific commands or setups needed.

 ## UI/UX Outcome
 - Add any relevant screenshots or videos to demonstrate the UI/UX changes.